sammiili/OfficeDocs-SkypeForBusiness/Teams/see-a-list-of-phone-numbers-in-your-organization.md

 ## Using the Teams PowerShell module

-You can also use the Teams PowerShell module version 1.1.6 or later to see the phone numbers in your organizaation.
+You can also use the Teams PowerShell module version 1.1.6 or later to see the phone numbers in your organization.
 For more information about PowerShell, see [Microsoft Teams PowerShell Overview](teams-powershell-overview.md).

 To see a list of all telephone numbers that you have for your organization, use the [Get-CsPhoneNumberAssignment](/powershell/module/teams/get-csphonenumberassignment) cmdlet.
 For example, to see each telephone number, its type, and its state, run the following command: